Ryoichi Sasakawa Young Leaders Fellowships (SYLFF)

 - Annual book allowance

-For inquiries, please contact: Ms. Faten Arekat, Head of International Cooperation and Agreements Section, Office of International Relations.
+For inquiries, please contact: Ms. Faten Arekat, Head of International Cooperation and Agreements Division, International Relations Department, International Affairs Unit.

 For more information about the SYLFF program, click here.